Wearing sarees is a way of life for me

 Often, the contribution of the weavers goes unnoticed.
 So, when we read out the letters from patrons, the weavers were elated.
 What are your thoughts on this?

 I think it’s very important that their work is appreciated.
 When I wear a nice saree and I am complimented for the saree, most of the credit should go to the weaver, right?
-But I don’t know if we actually think about this at that point of time.
+But I don’t know if we actually think about this at that point in time.
 So, giving feedback would be a good thing.

 Many times, when we buy a saree, we are not aware of the intricacies of the weaving or the technique that has gone into it, which may be the reason why we don’t appreciate it.
 We know there is somebody sitting on the loom and weaving the saree, but we don’t know what effort it takes to merge the colours or get the pattern right.
 Even a regular saree wearer wonders why a saree is so pricey and may not buy it because of this.
 But if a portion of the price genuinely goes to the person who has created it, then it’s a meaningful exercise.
 This is a point to pause and think about.